Digitalization, Environment & Sustainability, Occupational Safety

 Crunching the Numbers

-For increased clarity on the calculations, the following is a rough template with respective steps described for your convenience:
+For increased clarity on the calculations as described above, the following is a rough template of the example steps provided for your convenience.

 Download the PDF template here!